-The University of North Carolina's website on heraldry traces its origins to the personal or national colors and insignia worn by ancient peoples such as the Egyptians, Celts, and Romans.
-These helped warriors distinguish friend from foe on the battlefield.
+According to Encyclopedia Britannica, heraldry traces its origins to the personal or national colors and insignia worn by ancient peoples in the 12th century and possibly even earlier.
+These colors and insignias helped warriors distinguish friend from foe on the battlefield.

 According to The Hereditary Society Community, some scholars believe the early use of heraldry symbols in Europe can be seen in the Bayeux Tapestry, a large embroidered fabric depicting the Norman invasion of England in 1066.
 The knights are portrayed with shields featuring symbols and coats of arms.

 However, it is not known whether these symbols were being handed down from one generation to the next at the time the Bayeaux Tapestry was made in the late 11th century.
 That hereditary feature is an essential aspect of true heraldry.

 The College of Arms, the heraldic authority for England, Wales, and Northern Ireland claims heraldry as it is known today began in the 12th century.
 Heralds organized the jousting tournaments of early medieval courts, introduced the contestants, and kept score.
 Knights clad head to toe in steel armor were recognized by the arms painted on their shields and the crests on their helmets.